lornevgreen/CloudBank-V2/README.md

 ```

-The parameter "to_account_name_or_number" will either be an account name that is on the CloudServer or a serial number of a cloudcoin.
-The serial number is a serial number that the person who will claim the coin so that they can identifiy that the coins is meant for them.
+The parameter "to_account_name_or_number" will either be an account name that is on the CloudServer or a serial number of a CloudCoin.
+The serial number is a serial number that the person who will claim the coins so that they can identifiy that the coins are  meant for them.
 The idea is that anonymouse transactions can happen if the serial number is used.

 change_to_account_name_or_number could be "keep" as in keep the change.